 Which UK electrical appliances can you use in New Zealand and how do you adapt them to the NZ electrical system?

 If you are moving to New Zealand from the UK there will be a lot to prepare for.
-Some of your considerations should surround what electrical goods you should ship with you, which to leave behind and how you can adapt to the New Zealand electrical system.
+Some of your considerations may surround what electrical goods you should ship with you, which to leave behind and how you can adapt to the New Zealand electrical system.

 Unfortunately, there is a lot of incorrect and confusing advice in circulation on the internet and on expat forums regarding the differences and similarities between the UK and New Zealand.
-Our guide is here to provide you with more accurate information to help you make an informed decision about electrical appliances take with you on your relocation to New Zealand.
+Our guide is here to provide you with more accurate information to help you make an informed decision about electrical appliances to take with you on your relocation to New Zealand.

-Some people advise to leave UK electrical items behind but most can work perfectly well in New Zealand with little adaptation.
+Some people advise to leave UK electrical items behind but most can work perfectly well in New Zealand with a little adaptation.

 - 1 Which UK electrical appliances can you use in New Zealand and how do you adapt them to the NZ electrical system?

 - 1.1 The UK and New Zealand Electrical Systems

 - 1.2 What Electrical Appliances Can You Take To New Zealand?